 So What Do I Do?

 Creditors suing and getting judgments against you are a sign that your financial situation has gotten out of hand.
-If you live in southern New Jersey call my office at 856-432-4113 or contact me through this site to schedule an appointment to discuss your case.
+If you live in Burlington, Camden, Gloucester, Salem or Cumberland County, are facing overwhelming debt in 5 figures, realize that you need to do something about it and are ready to take action, then call my office immediately at 856-432-4113 or contact me through this site to schedule an appointment to discuss your case.

 If you are looking for more information on New Jersey bankruptcy, download my free book, Top Questions People Ask About Filing Bankruptcy in New Jersey.
 Don't wait until it is too late!